IST-DASLab/EvoPress/README.md

 ### Depth pruning
 ---

-We provide 3 scripts for depth pruning:
+We provide 3 versions for depth pruning:
 * `evo_drop_search.py` — depth pruning via EvoPress
 * `drop_scoring.py` — depth pruning via scoring methods
 * `brute_force_drop.py` — depth pruning via brute force

+To run EvoPress for depth pruning, execute `run_drop_search.sh` in the scripts folder.

 ### Unstructured Sparsity
 ---

-We provide 2 scripts for unstructured pruning:
+We provide 2 version for unstructured pruning:
 * `prune.py` —  SparseGPT unstructured pruning (preparation of database for EvoPress)
 * `owl_prune.py` — SparseGPT unstructured pruning (preparation of database for OWL)

+To run EvoPress for non-uniform unstructured pruning, first execute `run_sparse_gpt.sh` to generate the database and then `run_prune_search.sh` for the search.

 ### Quantization
 ---

 We provide `quant.py` for producing the GPTQ database for EvoPress.

+To run EvoPress for non-uniform quantization, first execute `run_gptq.sh` to generate the database and then `run_quant_search.sh` for the search.

 ### Evaluation
 ---